barbazul/1kfa/mod_guide_gm.md

 > triggered.
 It also represents your character's Stamina points, which
 > we'll discuss later.
 >
 > Notice the 4 different colored symbols on the edges.
 They're named
-> Anvil (red), Blades (yellow), Crown (green), and Dragon (blue).
-> When you *trigger a move*, I'm going to instruct you to flip the top
+> Anvil, Blades, Crown, and Dragon.
+When you *trigger a move*, I'm going
-> card of your Deckahedron, and we'll see the result on the flipped-over
+> to instruct you to flip the top card of your Deckahedron, and we'll see
-> side.
+> the result on the flipped-over side.
 There are 4 possible results:
 >
 > * ✔✔✔  : this means you succeed at the thing you tried
 > * ✔✔  : this usually means something good happens, but maybe with a downside
 > * ✔  : this usually means something "ok", or not-so-good happens
 > * ✗ : this usually means that I get to say what happens and make my own move
 >
-> When I ask you to flip, I'm going to say something like "flip Anvils"
+> When I ask you to flip, I'm going to say something like "flip Anvil"
-> or "flip red" or "flip green".
-That means you find the result
+> or "flip Blades".
+That means you find the result on the edge that has
-> on the edge that has that color or symbol.
+> that symbol.
 >
-> When you flip it over, please put it down in a way that I can clearly see
+> When you flip it over, please put it down in a way that everyone can clearly
-> the result.
-Try to orient your cards consistently so that I don't get
+> see the result.
+Try to orient your cards consistently so that we don't get
 > confused about what your result is.
 >
 > Let's try it: everybody put your Deckahedron on the table and flip yellow.

 Step the players through "flipping yellow" using the instructions in the